microsoft/fhir-proxy/docs/configuration.md

 + If the user is not linked to a FHIR resource and specific actors are specified in the opt-out consent record, the filter will be unable to determine exclusion and will be allowed access be default policy
 + Organization is determined by the linked resource association with an organization.
 + If multiple consent records are present the most restrictive policy will be used and actor filters will be aggregated.
-+ This filter only covers access updates are permitted to protect recorded data.
++ This filter only covers access.
+Updates are permitted to protect recorded data.
 + This filter does not allow exceptions on specific resources all resources related to the patient are filtered

 This process requires configuration settings on the function app: